Helen Grayco

 Helen Grayco (née Greco; September 20, 1924 – August 20, 2022) was an American singer and actress active from the 1930s to the 1960s.
 She was most famous for appearances with her husband Spike Jones on The Spike Jones Show in the 1950s and the 1960s.
-She is also the mother of producer and Emmy recipient, Spike Jones, Jr. and Leslie Ann Jones, a Grammy award-winning recording engineer.
+She is also the mother of producer and Emmy recipient, Spike Jones, Jr. and Leslie Ann Jones, a Grammy Award-winning recording engineer.

 Early life

 Grayco was born Helen Greco on September 20, 1924, in Tacoma, Washington, the second youngest of 11 children born to Charles Battiste Greco and his wife, Rosina.
 She had five brothers; John, Ralph, George, Anthony, and James, and five sisters; Mary, Carmella, Katherina, Theresa and Elizabeth.
-Her parents were Italians who emigrated to the United States from Lamezia Terme, Calabria.
-The siblings were raised in the Roman Catholic faith of their parents.
-Charles Battiste Greco owned a grocery store which went bankrupt during the Great Depression.
+The siblings were raised in the Roman Catholic faith of their parents, Italians who had emigrated to the United States from Lamezia Terme, Calabria.
+Mr. Greco owned a grocery store which went bankrupt during the Great Depression.